kemitchell/colorzy/README.md

 # colorzy

 colorzy is a simple tools that adds formatting methods to objects.
-Most useful with String, I think.
+Most useful with `String`, I think.

 ## Changelog